There are some clever and fun tips for freezing food. On top of that, there are also tips for freezing food for the best

 I always double my sweet muffin batches to have one on hand and one to freeze.
 Then no one in the house is ever tempted to buy the unhealthy packaged sweets when they go shopping.

 Another great way to freeze muffins is to actually put your muffin batter in muffin caps and freeze before baking.
 When they become solid remove from the muffin pan and put in a freezer bag.
 You don’t need to defrost them before baking.
 Just preheat the oven, put them back in the muffins tins and add 10 minutes to the baking time.

 Freeze soups in small containers for single servings.

-Please leave a comment below if you have another great tip for freezing.
+Please leave a comment below if you have another great Food Freezing Tips.

-Click on any of the links below for the nitty griity of freezing:
+Click on any of the links below for the nitty gritty of freezing: